 You can also find the drivers by device VID.
-Boot your computer using Linux LiveCD and find VID and DID of your device, for example, by running this command:
+Boot your computer using Linux LiveCD and see VID and PID of your device, by running this command:

-Using these IDs, you can search .vib drivers in the Web.
+Using these IDs, you can search .vib drivers on the Web.

-The ESXi-Customizer-PS (https://www.v-front.de/p/esxi-customizer-ps.html) PowerShell script can be used to integrate drivers and updates into the ESXi 5.x and 6.x install image.
-To use this script, VMware PowerCLI 5.1 or newermust be installed on your computer.
+The ESXi-Customizer-PS PowerShell script (https://www.v-front.de/p/esxi-customizer-ps.html) can be used to integrate drivers and updates into the ESXi 5.x, 6.x, and 7.0 installation images.
+To use this script, you must have VMware PowerCLI installed on your computer.

-Download ESXi-Customizer-PS-v2.6.0.ps1 file (unblock the PS1 file downloaded from the Internet by checking Unblock in its properties) and start PowerCLI.
-Run the command:
+Download the current version (2.8.2) of the ESXi-Customizer-PS.ps1 file from GitHub (https://github.com/VFrontDe/ESXi-Customizer-PS/releases), unblock the PS1 file downloaded from the Internet (by checking Unblock in its properties), and open the PowerShell console:

 You can display help on the script parameters as follows:

-To download the latest ESXi 6.7 ISO image version with the latest updates from VMware Online Depot website, run this command:
+To download the latest ESXi 6.7 ISO image with updates from the VMware Online Depot website, run this command:

-In 15-20 minutes, the installation ESXi ISO image will appear in the targer directory.
+The installation ESXi ISO image will appear in the target directory in 15-20 minutes.

-You can modify the downloaded offline bundle (it is a ZIP archive with the ESXi installation files) by adding to it all VIB drivers from the specified directory:
+You can modify the offline bundle (this is a ZIP archive with ESXi installation files) by adding all VIB drivers from the specified directory to it:

 Using the following command, you can create an ESXi ISO from your offline bundle:

-In this example, we’ll integrate these drivers into the ESXi distribution:
+In this example, we’ll integrate the following drivers into the ESXi distribution: